Additionally, paste this code immediately after the opening tag:

 There are some definite advantages to in-person phone banking.
 For one, it can make it much easier to train and support callers; if they’re having trouble with the technology, someone will be right there to help.
 Additionally, you can be sure that each caller gets the right training and has all the tools they need to be successful.

-However, the biggest benefit is probably in the morale boost provided by a phone banking event.
+However, the biggest benefit is probably the morale boost provided by a phone banking event.
 There’s a collaborative, collective energy that rises when everyone is working together in one place!
 Some phone bank planners lean into that energy by using cues to remind everyone of what they’re working for -- having volunteers ring a bell whenever someone commits to support a candidate or books a volunteer shift, for example, or keeping a visual thermometer measuring calls and contacts as you work towards a goal.

 Distributed phone banks